ably/ably-php/README.md

 # ably-php

-This repo contains the ably PHP client libraries.
+This is the Ably REST client library for PHP.

 For complete API documentation, see the [ably documentation](https://ably.io/documentation).